 Let me give one out of many proofs I and my family have had.
 Two ladies, strangers to each other, met as callers at our home.
 While all present were in conversation, Mrs. M., one of the strangers, said to the other : 'I see several persons behind you; one of them looks as if she were a younger sister of yours.
-Stop-I hear her indistinctly say "Catherine," or Katerine."
-She asks : "Why do you not wear mother's ring I gave to you!"
+Stop-I hear her indistinctly say "Catherine," or "Katerine."
+She asks : "Why do you not wear mother's ring I gave to you?"

-The lady appealed to, mid: 'I had a sister, Kate, as we called her; I have the ring, but have not worn it.'
+The lady appealed to, said : 'I had a sister, Kate, as we called her; I have the ring, but have not worn it.'

-Mrs. M. then said : 'I are the ring,' and minutely and correctly gave details as to a circle of pearls, the setting of stones, &c., and said : 'The centre stone is gone, and beneath I see what seems an inscription, but I cannot read it.'
+Mrs. M. then said : 'I see the ring,' and minutely and correctly gave details as to a circle of pearls, the setting of stones, &c., and said : 'The centre stone is gone, and beneath I see what seems an inscription, but I cannot read it.'
+Miss L. said : 'The descriptions are correct, except the inscription, of that I am not aware.'
+The ring was at her residence, some three miles off.